Get Hard

-Get Hard is a 2015 American crime comedy film directed by Etan Cohen (in his directorial debut) and written by Cohen, Jay Martel and Ian Roberts.
-The film stars Will Ferrell and Kevin Hart with Tip 'T.I.'
-Harris, Alison Brie and Craig T. Nelson in supporting roles.
-James King, a wealthy investment bank manager (Ferrell) is framed for a crime he didn't commit, and asks the man who washes his car, Darnell Lewis (Hart) to help him prepare for prison.
+Get Hard is a 2015 American crime comedy film directed by Etan Cohen (in his directorial debut) and written by Cohen, Jay Martel, and Ian Roberts.
+The film stars Will Ferrell and Kevin Hart, with Tip "T.I."
+Harris, Alison Brie, and Craig T. Nelson in supporting roles.
+The film focuses on James King (Ferrell), a wealthy investment bank manager who is framed for a crime he did not commit, and asks the man who washes his car, Darnell Lewis (Hart) to help him prepare for prison.

-The film was released March 27, 2015 to generally unfavourable reviews.
-The film was a box office success, grossing a worldwide total of $111.7 million on a $40–44 million budget.
+Get Hard premiered at the South by Southwest event on March 16, 2015, and was released in the United States on March 27.
+The film received generally negative reviews, but was a commercial success, grossing $111.8 million worldwide against a $40–44 million production budget.